SiweiMa/concrete-strength-prediction/README.md

 >Figure 5.
 Feature importance.

+Furthermore, we also keep decreasing the number of features to 9 based on domain knowledge.
 The ranking of permutation importance of the selected features is shown below.

 ![](images/feature_importance.png)
 >Figure 6.
 Feature importance.

 ## Prediction
 After filtering out the correlated features, we apply the model to the hold-out test data to examine the performance.
 The model gives reasonable predictions ranging from 20-90 MPa. **It gives RMSE of 7.81 MPa**.

 ![](images/prediction.png)
 >Figure 5.
 The strength prediction by extra tree regressor.